An Interpretable, Controllable Time-Varying IIR Denoiser for On-Device Assistive Hearing: Related Work

 \section{Related Work}

-The Differentiable Digital Signal Processing (DDSP) framework was originally introduced by \cite{DDSP}, utilizing a spectral synthesizer to reconstruct and transfer musical instrument timbre.
-In the domain of audio effects, \cite{styletransfer} represents a key contribution, introducing differentiable implementations of Parametric Equalizer (PEQ) and Dynamic Range Compressor.
-We explicitly adopt their static PEQ formulation as our baseline.
-These works also laid the foundation for the two most prominent libraries in the field\footnote{\url{https://github.com/magenta/ddsp} }\textsuperscript{,}\footnote{\url{https://github.com/csteinmetz1/dasp-pytorch}}.
-Recent advancements have significantly expanded the DDSP paradigm to target resource-constrained environments, making it highly relevant for real-time edge applications.
-For instance, \cite{ddspvocoder} proposed an ultra-lightweight differentiable DSP vocoder combining a simple DSP module with a joint acoustic model, achieving high-quality synthesis while surpassing neural baselines in efficiency.
-Building on this, \cite{ddspvocoder2} applied DDSP vocoder refinement to speech enhancement.
-By driving the vocoder with a compact neural network predicting periodicity, fundamental frequency, and spectral envelope, their framework substantially improved perceptual quality without significant computational overhead.
+The Differentiable Digital Signal Processing (DDSP) framework was introduced by \cite{DDSP}, using a spectral synthesizer to reconstruct and transfer musical instrument timbre.
+Differentiable parametric equalizers and biquad filters were proposed independently by several groups at DAFx 2020 \cite{bhattacharyaeq, nercessianeq, differentiableIIR}.
+In the domain of audio effects, \cite{styletransfer} consolidated these ideas into differentiable implementations of a Parametric Equalizer (PEQ) and a Dynamic Range Compressor, whose biquad coefficient formulas we reuse for our filters.
+Their work also underpins two widely used libraries in the field\footnote{\url{https://github.com/magenta/ddsp} }\textsuperscript{,}\footnote{\url{https://github.com/csteinmetz1/dasp-pytorch}}.
+Recent work extends DDSP to resource-constrained, real-time edge settings: an ultra-lightweight differentiable DSP vocoder \cite{ddspvocoder} and its refinement for speech enhancement \cite{ddspvocoder2}, which drives the vocoder with a compact network.

-A significant area of research within this framework is the efficient implementation of IIR filters, typically realized as a cascade of biquad filters \cite{differentiablebiquad, differentiableIIR}.
-While \cite{allpoles} introduced efficient differentiable time-varying all-pole filters, and recent work by the same authors extended this to biquads \cite{newbiquad}, these implementations generally target offline applications.
-To the best of our knowledge, there are no prior examples of real-time, time-varying DSP filtering in this context.
-The only notable exception is \cite{metaaf}, which employs time-varying FIR filters; however, it relies on a feedback loop configuration, limiting its application to specific tasks like echo cancellation.
-We also mention \cite{deq}, which proposes a dynamic equalizer similar to this work.
-However, their model employs a bi-directional GRU, rendering it non-causal and unsuitable for real-time processing.
+One active line of work is the efficient implementation of IIR filters, typically realized as a cascade of biquad filters \cite{differentiablebiquad, differentiableIIR}.
+Recent work introduced efficient differentiable time-varying all-pole filters \cite{allpoles}, and extended this to direct-form biquads \cite{newbiquad}.
+These methods optimize the efficiency of backpropagation through the filters rather than real-time inference.
+To our knowledge there is no prior example of an ML controller driving a real-time, time-varying biquad cascade for denoising.
+The closest exception is \cite{metaaf}, which uses time-varying FIR filters, but relies on a feedback-loop configuration that limits it to tasks like echo cancellation. \cite{deq} proposes a dynamic equalizer related to our work, but its bi-directional Gate Recurrent Unit (GRU) is non-causal and unsuitable for real-time processing.